odoo/documentation/website/optimize/seo.rst

 URLs Structure
 --------------

-A typical Odoo URL will look like this:
+A typical Twenty20 URL will look like this:

 https://www.mysite.com/fr\_FR/shop/product/my-great-product-31